 Are you wondering why and how to start the GAPS diet with your family?
-We do the GAPS diet every January as a nourishing cleanse to jumpstart our nutrition for the year.
+Used successfully to reverse autism and many autoimmune diseases, it’s also a great seasonal cleanse.
+We have done the GAPS diet as a family in January as a nourishing cleanse to jumpstart our nutrition for the year.
 Here’s my best tips after 3 years of experimenting with GAPS…

 Why Do GAPS??

 The GAPS diet is a grain-free diet that focuses on easy-to-digest meats, broths, and veggies in an effort to ‘heal and seal’ the intestines.
 GAPS stands for ‘Gut and Physcology Syndrome” and is based on the book by the same name by Natasha Campbell-McBride and has been used to effectively heal Autism, ADD, ADHD, Depression, Schizophrenia, Chrone’s Disease, Candida, and more.

 We do the diet as a gentle cleanse for the whole family.
 You may be interested in the diet if you have digestive issues, allergies, or grain, gluten or milk intolerances.
 The great news about GAPS is that you don’t have to be on it forever–once you’ve healed and sealed your gut, you can often enjoy foods that you were previously allergic to!

 The GAPS diet has 6 stages which are increasing less restrictive until you reach “Full GAPS”.
 The first year we did it, we went on Full GAPS as a family for 3 weeks, and I worked through the 6 stages of more intense GAPS on my own.
 If you’re doing GAPS for the first time, I recommend starting with Full GAPS, and when you get into that rhythm, you can try the more restrictive GAPS Intro.